dantoniazzo/food-around/frontend/README.md

 # About

 Find nearby restaurants, coffee shops, bakeries and other food and drink places.
-Locate them on a map, favorite them and see ratings.
+Locate them on a map, favorite them and filter by.
 If you want a list, there is always a table view.

 ## How to start the project